Skip to main navigation Skip to main content

 If approving the request (Child Protection Act 1999, section 137(4)), the delegated officer will:

-- request the return of their current certificate of approval within 7 days, as required by the Child Protection Act 1999, section 141A
+• advise the carer of the decision using the Letter granting carer's application to amend )which includes a request the return of their current certificate of approval within 7 days, as required by the Child Protection Act 1999, section 141A)

-- provide an amended certificate of approval to the carer—upon receipt of their current certificate of approval, and a copy to their foster and kinship care service provider.
+Provide an amended certificate of approval to the carer and to the foster and kinship care service they are affiliated with—upon receipt of their current certificate of approval, and a copy to their foster and kinship care service provider.
 The amended certificate of approval will match all the other details of the original certificate.

 Refuse the amendment

 The Child Protection Act 1999, section 137(7) enables the delegated officer to refuse the carer’s request for an amendment if it is not considered necessary or desirable.
 The CSSC manager is delegated to refuse an amendment request.
-The carer can request this decision be reviewed by the Queensland Civil and Administrative Tribunal (QCAT), providing they lodge that application within 28 days.
+The carer can request this decision be reviewed by QCAT, providing they lodge that application within 28 days.

-Within the 28-day timeframe (Child Protection Act 1999, section 137(3)) of Child Safety receiving the carer’s application, the CSSC manager will determine if there are grounds to refuse the amendment and if so, will complete the following actions within 10 days of making the decision:
+Within the 28-day timeframe (Child Protection Act 1999, section 137(3)) of Child Safety receiving the carer’s application, the CSSC manager will determine if there are grounds to refuse the amendment.
+If so, within 10 days of making the decision, provide written notice to the carer, using the Letter refusing carer's application to amend.

 Initiate an amendment with the carer's agreement